 IN WITNESS WHEREOF this Deed has been executed by the parties and is intended to be and is hereby delivered on the date first above written.

-Signed as a deed by [full names of individual partners of Lender] (as such partners and as individuals)
+Executed as a deed by [full name of Lender] Signed Director Signed Director/Secretary or Signed as a deed by [full names of individual partners of Lender] (as such partners and as individuals) Signed.....
+Partner Signed.....
+Partner/Witness or Signed as a deed by [full name of Lender] (if an individual) Signed..... in the presence of Signed.....
+Witness Executed as a deed by [full name of Borrower] Signed Director

-Signed.....
-Partner